adrianboca/openalgo-python-library/README.md

 # OpenAlgo Python Library

 A Python library for algorithmic trading using OpenAlgo's REST APIs.
-This library provides a comprehensive interface for order management, market data, and account operations.
+This library provides a comprehensive interface for order management, market data, account operations, and strategy automation.

 ## Installation